 2. Use in Spreadsheets

-Various online platforms like Microsoft Excel, Google Sheets, Quip, WPS spreadsheets, Zoho Sheet, and so on follow the BODMAS rule of arithmetic to determine the order in which calculations in any given formula are to be performed.
+Various online platforms like Microsoft Excel, Google Sheets, Quip, WPS spreadsheets, Zoho Sheets, and so on follow the BODMAS rule of arithmetic to determine the order in which calculations in any given formula are to be performed.

 3. Use in Programming Languages